abuseofnotation/abuseofnotation.github.io/temp/timeandcausality.md

 The first kind of thinking is called empirical, the second one - dogmatic.
 Only when thinking empirically, do we *obtain* information about the world.
 Only when thinking dogmatically are we able to *use* the information that we gained by making predictions.
 Needless to say, empirical and dogmatic thinking go hand in hand.
 They are like inputs and outputs, Like questions and answers, like beginnings and endings.

 So dogmas like `A ⇒ B` are not truths, they are just rules for structuring information.
-Sometimes we naively sometimes think of them as true when they mostly "work" i.e. allow us to achieve a given goal or false, but the fact is that they are not - instances that follow a given rule may only follow it by accident, or because we perceive them as following it.
-Instances that don't follow the rule are simply not instances of that rule - no rule is right or wrong.
+Again, we may naively sometimes think of them as true because they mostly "work" i.e. allow us to achieve a given goal or false, but the fact is that they are not - instances that follow a given rule may only follow it by accident, or because we perceive them as following it. *Instances that don't follow the rule are simply not instances of that rule* - no rule is right or wrong.

-Natively we may think of causality and of `A ⇒  B` as true, because when we perceive `A`, then (in the most cases) we also perceive `B` and it is easier to explain that by postulating causality than to just say it happens by accident (Occam's razor).
+By the same token, we may natively think of the causality maxim (of `A ⇒  B`) as true (true as in valid law of nature, let's say), because when we perceive `A`, then (in the most cases) we also perceive `B` and it is easier to explain that by postulating causality than to just say it happens by accident (Occam's razor).
 This may lead us to believe that causality is some kind of law that exist in the world, or rather a meta-law, which implies the existence of all kinds of other laws.
 In this case, we would be overlooking the following:

 ```
 4. `B` is not a specific state of affairs, it is just a mental image, a pattern *we* begin to search for given our previous knowledge of `A ⇒  B`.
 ```

 We search for `B` and often do find it even without there being perfect candidates - If we already think that `A ⇒ B` we will see `B` everywhere we see `A`.
 In this case we say that someone sees `B` *even when it is not really there*", but the fact of the matter is we cannot possibly see anything that *is* there in the way that we see `B` in this example.

-According to this line of thought, that causality is not a rule, nor a meta rule, but a belief and one that every thinking being should hold to some extend.
+Causality is neither a rule, nor a meta rule, but a *belief* that every thinking being should hold to some extend in order to be a thinking being.

+The last statements probably sounds too counter-intuitive, so to be taken as true without some objections, so I will attempt to address some of them using the somewhat forgotten form of philosophical dialogue.
+Let's imagine that the physicist Isaac Newton, (who pioneered the modern scientific method) had a chat with the philosopher David Hume (who challenged the principles on which this method is based).

 Hume and Newton
 ---

-The last statement probably sounds too counter-intuitive, so to be taken as true without some objections.
-I will attempt to address some of them in the following  philosophical dialogue between the physicist Isaac Newton and the philosopher David Hume.

 **Hume:** Causality is not a quality of the world, but merely a *belief*.
-It's a very general belief and one that every thinking being should hold to some extend in order to be a thinking being at all, but still it is just a belief.
+It's a very general belief and one that every thinking being should hold to some extend or another in order to be a thinking being at all, but still it is just a belief.

 **Newton:** That is nonsence!
-You can clearly see that the world adheres to certain laws which are unrelated to whether you are watching at all.
-Causality is a characteristic of the world in itself!
+You can clearly see that the world adheres to certain laws which are unrelated to whether you are observing it.
+This means that causality is a characteristic of the world in itself!
 A rule!
 A law!

-**Hume:** But if causality were a law, there ought to be a way to test it, as we do with all other laws.
+**Hume:** But if causality were a law, there ought to be a way to test it, as we do with all other scientific laws.

-**Newton:** Yes and as a matter of fact we do that pretty often - for example, all scientific theories are based on causality - usually a theory assumes that some statement that has the form `A ⇒  B` is true and tries to test it by creating `A` many times and seeing if `B` follows i.e. every science experiment that tests whether a given theory works also tests whether causality itself works.
+**Newton:** Yes of course, and as a matter of fact we do that pretty often - all scientific theories are based on the causality maxim - because what is a scientific theory, but the assumption that some statement that has the form `A ⇒  B` is true.
+And then we have experiments that try to test this statement by creating `A` many times and seeing if `B` follows.
+In other words, every science experiment that tests whether a given theory works also tests whether causality itself works.

 **Hume:** True, but many if not most science experiment fail to some extend or another.
 Does that allow us to conclude that causality also only works *sometimes*?